Breaking News

 “The motorcyclist fled on foot,” Gonzales said.

-Deputies created a perimeter with assistance from a BSCO helicopter, which tracked the person from the air.
+Deputies created a perimeter with assistance from a BSCO helicopter, which tracked the person.

 Sometime later, deputies “reengaged the individual” near the 300 block of Wisconsin SE, near Wyoming and Zuni, Gonzales said.
 She said "during the encounter" at least one deputy fired at the person, killing them.

 For two hours shortly after the shooting, dozens of law enforcement vehicles crowded the streets around the shooting scene.
-Officers with the Albuquerque Police Department and Bureau of Alcohol, Tobacco and Firearms agents patrolled the block-wide area as neighbors slowly drove by.
+Albuquerque Police Department officers and Bureau of Alcohol, Tobacco, Firearms and Explosives agents patrolled the block-wide area as neighbors slowly drove by.